Login UI: Components

 - Repeat for the down state.
 However, in Rectangle > Fill color, set the color to green (#41cd52) to turn the button background green when the button is pressed down.
 Also, in Text > Character > Text color, keep the text color as white (#ffffff).

-Adding Push Buttons to the UI
+Adding push buttons to the UI

 You will now add two buttons to the UI and modify their properties:

-- Drag the button instances to the bottom of the background image in the 2D view.
-Use the guidelines to align the button instances horizontally with the entry fields.
+to open it in the 2D view. - Drag two PushButton components (2) from Components > My Components to the bottom of the background image in the 2D view.
+Use the guidelines (3) to align the push buttons horizontally with the entry fields.

 - In Component > ID, enter login.